betsysavage/RemoteWorkAnalysis/README.md

 ### Assembling the Database
 **Organizing the Data into Tables**
-* Once the data was cleaned, the dataset was then broken down into three groups.
-A Respondents table was created using columns of data that asked questions about the participants personal attributes such as birth year, gender, years at job and occupation description.
+* Once the data was cleaned, the dataset was then broken down into three groups: respondents, organizational data, and time management.
+* A Respondents table was created using columns of data that asked questions about the participants personal attributes such as birth year, gender, years at job and occupation description.
 * The second table, Organizational Data, was created by using columns of survey questions that asked the participants about the organization that they worked for.
 These questions addressed the size of the organization that they worked for, whether the organization encouraged remote work, or if the employer would support remote work if the pandemic was over.
 * Thirdly, a Time Management table was created using columns of survey questions that asked the respondents about how they spent their time while remote working.
 This included questions like what percent of time they spent remote working in 2020, and their productivity at home versus at the office.
 Other columns of this table asked about time spent commuting, hours spent working, and hours of personal family time for both remote and in-person work.